aleshaleksey/fansys23/08-spell-list.md

 - Any hostile entities that succeed in a basic combat manoeuvre against the target take 3d8 fire damage.
 - Flammable objects within 15ft of the target burst into flame (the target can suppress this effect).
 - Weather conditions within 120ft of the target shift two points in the direction of extreme heat (the target can suppress the effect).
-- The target deals 3d8 fire damage to any entity or object against which it makes a successful basic combat manoeuvre, or when it succeeds on a basic combat manoeuvre against a target.
+- The target deals 3d8 fire damage to any entity or object which it "hits" with a basic combat manoeuvre.
 - The target gains "Xenophonia:Spirits" and "Xenophonia:Elementals".
 - The target gains +4 to "Knowledge:Religion" and "Knowledge:Arcana".
 - Elementals[fire] will not willingly attack the target of the spell unless they are of level 17 or higher or they are summoned.
 Summoned elementals[fire] that attempt to attack the target of the spell must succeed on a CHA save vs the caster or lose the attack.

 **Special**: If the spell is cast in the area of a [Greater Cosmic Seal](#greater-cosmic-seal), the caster must succeed on a CHA save vs the threshold of the seal or lose the spell.

 **Global**: The spell lasts for a week.
 Furthermore, the radius of the weather effects increases to 2400ft.
 Lastly, the target of the spell may spend one or more days in prayer and meditation.
 For every day it does so, it may summon 15 levels of elementals[fire] (no single elemental may be of higher level than 15) that will serve them and fight for them faithfully until the spell ends.
-Any surviving elementals of level 10 and above turn on the target of the spell when it ends.
+Any surviving elementals of level 10 and above turn on the target of the spell when it ends, if the target of the spell is no longer fire aligned.
 The rest return to their realm.

 ___
 ### Mage's Oath